lemon-mint/super-system/replication/README.md

 ## On Prepare

-1. When a node receives a Prepare, it checks if the Prepare is valid.
+1. When a node receives a Prepare, it checks if all the earlier operations exist in the log.

 2. If Prepare.ViewNumber != ViewNumber, the node ignores the Prepare.

-3. If Prepare.OperationNumber < CommitNumber, the node ignores the Prepare.
+3. If Prepare.OperationNumber <= CommitNumber, the node ignores the Prepare.